Term of the Moment

 FTX had liquid assets of $900 million and liabilities of nearly $9 billion.
 To make matters worse, the site was hacked and some $400 million was stolen.
 Binance expressed interest in acquiring FTX but withdrew the offer very quickly.
 As many as a million people may have lost money.

-As a result, FTX and Alameda filed for bankruptcy, and SBF resigned as CEO while claiming he was unaware of mishandling funds.
-By the end of the year, he was arrested in the Bahamas and extradited to the U.S. Co-founder Gary Wang, Alameda CEO Caroline Ellison and engineering head Nishad Singh pleaded guilty and testified against Bankman-Fried, who was given a 25-year prison sentence in March 2024.
+As a result, FTX and Alameda filed for bankruptcy, and Bankman-Fried resigned as CEO while claiming he was unaware of mishandling funds.
+By the end of the year, he was arrested in the Bahamas and extradited to the U.S. Co-founder Gary Wang, Alameda CEO Caroline Ellison and engineering head Nishad Singh pleaded guilty and testified against Bankman-Fried, who was given a 25-year prison sentence in 2024.
 See Alameda Research and Voyager.

 FTX Is Paying Its Creditors